 Fuchs also has established herself as a permanent fixture on the United States national program circuit, serving as the head coach of the U.S. Junior National team from 2005-09.
 In that role, Fuchs guided the 2008 team to a historic victory at the Pan American Junior Championships in Mexico City, posting a 2-1 overtime win in the finals against Argentina, which had won all five tournaments dating to 1988.

-In the last two years, USA Field Hockey also has tabbed Fuchs as an assistant on the Senior National team during its seven-match tour to England and Spain and as an assistant coach on the U-17 squad.
+In the last three years, USA Field Hockey also has tabbed Fuchs as an assistant on the Senior National team during its seven-match tour to England and Spain and as an assistant coach on the U-17 squad.
 She also was an assistant on the U-17 team that won the bronze medal at the 2010 Youth Pan American Cup in Uruguay.

 Fuchs was named USA Field Hockey's National Coach of the Year in 2005 after leading her squad to a seventh-place finish at the Junior World Cup, the best showing ever by an American team at the event.